Bailey’s Brownies from Scratch

 Frequently Asked Questions

 Yes, in a pinch, boxed brownies may be used for this recipe.
-Many people prefer Ghirardelli brownie mix.
+I prefer Ghirardelli brownie mix.

 The butter was too warm when the frosting was made or you are baking in a warm climate.
-Room temperature butter is 70 degrees F. It should be soft and cool to the touch, but not greasy.
+It should be soft and cool to the touch, but not greasy.
 To fix this, put the mixing bowl in the refrigerator for 15 to 20 minutes, beat the frosting for 5 seconds and use.

 The chocolate is not high quality or the ganache temperature is too hot.
 The heavy cream and Bailey’s should be scalding hot, not boiling.
 The liquid will have small bubbles around the edges of the saucepan when it’s the right temperature.